Marquardt Corporation

 In 1968 Marquardt was merged with CCI Inc. of Tulsa, OK.
 The newly merged firm became known as "CCI-Marquardt, Inc.".
 That name changed back to "CCI Inc." after a few years.
 Throughout the 1970s and 1980s pieces of Marquardt were sold off or merged with other firms.
 By the 1990s, one of the remnants of the company, called Marquardt Manufacturing Inc. (MMI) was embroiled in a legal suit with its predecessor organization, which had become principally a landlord who owned the buildings and land where MMI was located.
 By then, most of the remaining pieces of Marquardt were part of Ferranti in England which was in bankruptcy.
 MMI subsequently declared bankruptcy and sank into oblivion.
 The remaining piece, Marquardt Jet Laboratories was sold to Kaiser Aerospace.
 Kaiser-Marquardt was later sold to Primex in Florida.
 Primex finally became part of Aerojet Rocketdyne.

 History

-Roy Edward Marquardt was a 1940 aeronautical engineering graduate of The California Institute of Technology (Caltech) who was employed at Northrop during World War II on the YB-35 flying-wing bomber project.
+Roy Edward Marquardt was a 1940 aeronautical engineering graduate of California Institute of Technology who was employed at Northrop during World War II on the YB-35 flying-wing bomber project.
 While working on problems cooling the engines of the YB-35, which were buried in the trailing edge of the wings, he found that the engine heat could be used to provide useful thrust.
 This created an interest in the ramjet principle, and in November 1944 he started Marquardt Aircraft in Venice, California to develop and sell ramjet engines.
 In the late 1940s, the company relocated to Van Nuys, California, adjacent to the Van Nuys Airport.